jessieren/VirHostMatcher/README.md

 Requirements
 ---------------

 The source code is written by C++ and wrapped by a python script.
 Thus it requires python and C++ compiler.
 It works under Windows, Linux or Mac environment.
+Precompiled executables are provided for theese three platforms, and users have the optioin of compiling the source code for their specific platform if desired (see the Compilation section below).

 Usage